-Default Table key Fills the displayed input or output table with channel and math PV parameters.
-This can then be edited either on an entry by entry basis, or by exporting the table so that it may be edited in a pc.
+Fills the displayed input or output table with channel and math pv parameters.
+This Default Table key can then be edited either on an entry by entry basis, or by exporting the table so that it may be edited in a pc.
 Described in more detail later.